maikelpenz/dataflow-automation-infra/README.md

 PREFECT_WORKFLOW_REGISTER_TOKEN: <from step 2 above>

 #### 5 - Command line tool: Create branches to trigger the deployment pipeline
-With the repository forked and credentials configured we can now create a branch and push it to _dev_, _test_ and _production_ environments.
+With the repository forked and the credentials configured we now need to create a branch to push the infrastructure to _dev_, _test_ and _production_ environments.

+The *dataflow-automation-infra* repository - *partially* - follows the [Gitflow branching pattern](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow):
+*master* is the main branch
+*develop* is an integration branch for new features *feature branches* are created to introduce new features and first merged into *develop* before going to *master*

+- Using your command-line tool of preference go to the cloned repository (from step 3) directory.
+- checkout *develop*
+    ```git checkout develop```